Modified Ashworth Scale

 Commonly asked questions

-What does the Modified Ashworth Scale measure?
+How long does conducting an assessment using the Modified Ashworth Scale take?

 How is the Modified Ashworth Scale administered?